Stable L\'evy processes in a cone: Results for stable processes conditioned to stay in a cone

+The proof of Theorem \ref{0} leads us to a stronger understanding how stable processes enter into the wedge $\Gamma$ from its apex, specifically showing that there is functional continuity on the Skorokhod space, complementing the existing works of \cite{BPW} in the stable setting and \cite{BDS, DeB} in the Brownian setting, which deal with specific functionals of the respective processes killed on exiting a cone.

-The proof of Theorem \ref{0} leads us to a better understanding how stable processes enter into the wedge $\Gamma$ from its apex.
-One may ask further if it there is a self-similar process that behaves like $(X, \mathbb{P}^{\Gamma})$ while in $\Gamma,$ but once it hits $0$ it is not absorbed but returns into $\Gamma$ in a sensible way.
-In the specialized literature, a process bearing those characteristics would be called a {\it self-similar recurrent extension} of the stable process killed on exiting the cone $\Gamma,$ $(X, \mathbb{P}^{\Gamma}),$ i.e. a $\Gamma\cup\{0\}$--valued process that behaves like $(X,\mathbb{P}^\Gamma)$ up to the first hitting time of $0$, for which $0$ is a recurrent and regular state, and that has the scaling property (\ref{1/a}).
+Recalling Williams' classical decomposition of Brownian excursions from the origin, which shows that their entrance law can be constructed from the Brownian motion conditioned to stay positive (also identifiable as a Bessel-3 process), one may wonder, in light of Theorem \ref{0}, if it there is a self-similar process that behaves like $(X, \mathbb{P}^{\Gamma})$, but once it exits $\Gamma$ it is not absorbed but returns $0$ in a sensible way.
+In the specialised literature, a process bearing those characteristics would be called a {\it self-similar recurrent extension} of the stable process killed on exiting the cone $\Gamma,$ $(X, \mathbb{P}^{\Gamma}),$ i.e. a $\Gamma\cup\{0\}$--valued process that behaves like $(X,\mathbb{P}^\Gamma)$ up to the first hitting time of $\partial \Gamma$, for which $0$ is a recurrent and regular state, and that has the scaling property (\ref{1/a}).
 If such a process exists, say $({\cenX}_t,t\geq 0),$ the fact that $0$ is regular for it, implies that there exists a local time at $0$, say $L$, and an excursion measure from $0,$ say $\mathbf{N}^{\Gamma}.$ We will see in Section \ref{proofrecex} that either $\mathbf{N}^{\Gamma}(X_{0+}\neq 0)=0$ or $\mathbf{N}^{\Gamma}(X_{0+}=0)=0$.
 In the former case, we say that the recurrent extension leaves $0$ continuously, and in the latter that it leaves $0$ by a jump.
-General results from excursion theory (see e.g. \cite{fitzsimmons-getoor, Blum1983}), ensure that both objects together $(L, \mathbf{N}^{\Gamma})$ characterize ${\cenX}.$ Furthermore, the measure $\mathbf{N}^{\Gamma}$ is a {\it self-similar excursion measure compatible} with the transition semi-group of $(X, \mathbb{P}^{\Gamma}),$ that is, it is a measure on $(\mathbb{D}, \mathcal{F})$ such that \begin{description} \item[(i)] it is carried by the set of $\Gamma$-valued paths that die at $0,$ with lifetime $\zeta,$
+General results from excursion theory (see e.g. \cite{fitzsimmons-getoor, Blum1983}), ensure that both objects together $(L, \mathbf{N}^{\Gamma})$ characterize ${\cenX}.$ Furthermore, the measure $\mathbf{N}^{\Gamma}$ is a {\it self-similar excursion measure compatible} with the transition semi-group of $(X, \mathbb{P}^{\Gamma}),$ that is, it is a measure on $(\mathbb{D}, \mathcal{F})$ such that \begin{description} \item[(i)] it is carried by the set of $\Gamma$-valued paths that are sent to the cemetery state $0$ at their death with lifetime $\zeta,$

 i.e. where, tautologically, $\zeta = \inf\{t>0: \chi_t=0\}$; \item[(ii)] the Markov property under $\mathbf{N}^{\Gamma},$ is satisfied, that is, for every bounded $\mathcal{F}$-measurable variable $Y$ and $A\in \mathcal{F}_t$, $t>0$,